Woody plant encroachment: National carbon accounting and related trade-offs

+Conflicting climate change mitigation measures

+Woody encroachment can be exacerbated when affected ecosystems become the target of misguided afforestation.
+It is found that grasslands are frequently misidentified as degraded forests and targeted by afforestation efforts.
+According to an analysis of areas identified to have forest restoration potential by the World Resources Institute, this includes up to 900 million hectares grasslands.
+In Africa alone, 100 million hectares of grasslands are found to be at risk by misdirected afforestation efforts.
+Among the areas mapped as degraded forests are the Serengeti and Kruger National Parks, which have not been forested for several million years.
+Over half of all tree-planting projects in Africa are implemented in savannah grasslands.

+Research in Southern Africa suggests, that tree planting in such ecosystems does not lead to increased soil organic carbon, as the latter is predominantly grass-derived.
+Also the Intergovernmental Panel on Climate Change (IPCC) states that mitigation action, such as reforestation or afforestation, can encroach on land needed for agricultural adaptation and therewith threaten food security, livelihoods and ecosystem functions.

-Bush Control as adaptation measure
+Encroachment control as adaptation measure

 Some countries, for example South Africa, acknowledge inconclusive evidence on the emissions effect of bush thinning, but strongly promote it as a means of climate change adaptation.
 Geographic selection of intervention areas, targeting areas that are at an early stage of encroachment, can minimise above-ground carbon losses and therewith minimise the possible trade-off between mitigation and adaptation.
 The Intergovernmental Panel on Climate Change (IPCC) reflects on this trade-off: "This variable relationship between the level of encroachment, carbon stocks, biodiversity, provision of water and pastoral value can present a conundrum to policymakers, especially when considering the goals of three Rio Conventions: UNFCCC, UNCCD and UNCBD.
 Clearing intense woody plant encroachment may improve species diversity, rangeland productivity, the provision of water and decrease desertification, thereby contributing to the goals of the UNCBD and UNCCD as well as the adaptation aims of the UNFCCC.
 However, it would lead to the release of biomass carbon stocks into the atmosphere and potentially conflict with the mitigation aims of the UNFCCC."
 The IPPC further lists bush control as relevant measure under ecosystem-based adaptation and community-based adaptation.

-In its 2022 Sixth Assessment Report, the Intergovernmental Panel on Climate Change (IPCC) identifies woody encroachment as a contribution to land degradation, through the loss of open ecosystems and their services.
-The report further stipulates that while there may be slight increases in carbon, woody encroachment at the same time masks negative impacts on biodiversity and water cycles and therewith livelihoods.

-Grassland conservation versus afforestation

-With afforestation having gained popularity as a measure to create or enhance carbon sinks and thereby mitigate global climate change, there are calls to more carefully select suitable ecosystems.
-Conservation efforts increasingly target grasslands, savannas and open-canopy woodlands, recognising their importance for biodiversity and ecosystem services.
-Accepting woody encroachment or the invasion of alien woody species as a measure to mitigate climate change, can have severe negative consequences for the respective ecosystems.
-It is found that grasslands are frequently misidentified as degraded forests and targeted by afforestation efforts.
-According to an analysis of areas identified to have forest restoration potential by the World Resources Institute, this includes up to 900 million hectares grasslands.
-In Africa alone, 100 million hectares of grasslands are found to be at risk by misdirected afforestation efforts.
-Among the areas mapped as degraded forests are the Serengeti and Kruger National Parks, which have not been forested for several million years.
-The Intergovernmental Panel on Climate Change (IPCC) states that mitigation action, such as reforestation or afforestation, can encroach on land needed for agricultural adaptation and therewith threaten food security, livelihoods and ecosystem functions.